| |

 non-binding!
 It is non-binding in the sense that you will

-not be bound to any outcome until you sign the final Marital
+not be bound to any outcome until you sign the final documents.
+Mediation is

 a fluid process, meaning that until you have considered all